 The 7.2 liter Cummins B7.2 is a new B-Series engine under development for medium duty vehicle applications with availability scheduled for the 2027 model year.
-The B7.2 will replace the long-running 6.7 liter Cummins employed in similar applications, including Ram pickup and chassis cab models.
-It shares the same 4.21 inch cylinder bore as the 6.7 liter, but features a longer 5.24 inch stroke length (compared to 4.88 inches) resulting in the larger displacement.
+There are various claims that the 7.2 liter will replace the 6.7 turbodiesel in Ram pickup and chassis cab models - these are entirely unsubstantiated and, at this juncture, seemingly unlikely considering the substantial investment put into the 2025 model year 6.7 Cummins update.

+The B7.2 shares the same 4.21 inch cylinder bore as the 6.7 liter but utilizes a longer 5.24 inch stroke length to the 6.7's 4.88 inch stroke, resulting in the larger displacement.
 Although comprehensive and finalized details have not yet been revealed the 7.2 liter engine is not, by design, an evolution of the 6.7 ISB.
 For example, the 7.2 Cummins utilizes a dual overhead camshaft design whereas the 6.7 is an overhead valve engine.
 This feature alone substantially changes the structure of the engine block and cylinder head.

 Source - Cummins Inc